mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *unless commitment is made, there are only promises and hopes...but no plans.*
+> *a professional is nothing more than an amateur who never stopped trying.*

 </div>
 <!-- quote-end -->